8 Tools You Must Know for Estate Planning in Singapore

 There are certain instances when you may want to change your nominee.
 For example, if your nominee predeceases you, or when your existing nomination is automatically revoked under the law because you have (re)married.

-You may change your nomination by completing the CPF Nomination Form.
-This form must be signed in the presence of 2 witnesses above 21 years old.
+You may change your nomination by making a new nomination online at the CPF Board’s website.
+Alternatively, you can complete a CPF Nomination Form in person at one of the CPF Service Centres.
+This form must be signed in the presence of 2 witnesses who are at least 21 years old, and can be the staff at the service centre.

 3. Manner of Holding of Immovable Property